-In May 2011, we announced the release of Brightcove App Cloud, or App Cloud, and made its first commercial sale in September 2011.
+In May 2011, we announced the release of Brightcove App Cloud, or App Cloud.
+We made our first commercial sale of App Cloud in September 2011 and made App Cloud generally commercially available in November 2011.
 App Cloud is a software application development and management platform designed to help customers publish and distribute video and other professional digital media through software applications across multiple Internet-connected devices.
 We refer to these applications as content apps.
 We believe App Cloud will serve the market for the development and management of content apps much like Video Cloud serves the market for publishing and distributing video content online.

 We generate revenue by offering our products to customers on a subscription-based, software as a service, or SaaS, model.
-Our revenue grew from \$24.5 million in the fiscal year ended December 31, 2008 to \$43.7 million in the fiscal year ended December 31, 2010 and the number of customers using our products grew from \$49 as of December 31, 2008 to 2,469 as of December 31, 2010.
+Our revenue grew from \$24.5 million in the fiscal year ended December 31, 2008 to \$43.7 million in the fiscal year ended December 31, 2010 and the number of customers using our products grew from 549 as of December 31, 2008 to 2,469 as of December 31, 2010.
 Our revenue was \$31.4 million for the nine months ended September 30, 2010, compared to \$45.0 million for the nine months ended September 30, 2011.
 To date, all of our revenue has been attributable to our Video Cloud product.
 Our consolidated net loss was \$13.1 million for the nine months ended September 30, 2010, compared to \$13.6 million for the nine months ended September 30, 2011.
 We expect to continue to invest in the growth of our business and operations, and we expect to incur operating losses on an annual basis through at least the end of 2012.